-• If the hearing has not yet been scheduled, the appellant may request the desk review at any time, and the written submissions shall be due within ten (10) days of such request or at such other deadline to be agreed between the appellant and the EOHHS Central Appeals Office.
+- If the hearing has already been scheduled, this advanced notice shall be given no less than five business days before the scheduled hearing.
+In such cases, the written submissions shall be due on the day the hearing would have occurred. - If the hearing has not yet been scheduled, the appellant may request the desk review at any time, and the written submissions shall be due within ten (10) days of such request or at such other deadline to be agreed between the appellant and the EOHHS Central Appeals Office.

-Upon requesting a desk review, the appellant forfeits his or her opportunity for an in-person hearing.
+Upon requesting a desk review, the appellant forfeits their opportunity for an in-person hearing.